Turku-BioImaging/ColonyArea/USAGE.md

 **Figure 8:** The plugin displays the cropped wells stack and the thresholded stack alongside to allow for visual comparison and identification of cases when parts of the background might have been selected as colonies.
 It also displays the computed thresholds.

 1. To calculate the results use the “Colony measurer” tool.
-Select the window containing the thresholded wells stack (“thresholded*wells_name.tiff”) and go to \_Plugins -> ColonyArea -> Colony measurer* (See Fig. 9).
+Select the window containing the thresholded wells stack (“thresholded-wells_name.tiff”) and go to *\_Plugins -> ColonyArea -> Colony measurer* (See Fig. 9).

 ![](images/ColonyArea-Figure9.jpg)